 The panther cut kicks the lion cut up a notch, with all the cat’s fur shaved off except some around the head, tail, and feet.
 While the lion cut subtly blends where the fur meets the skin, the panther cut has a more dramatic contrast between the fur and the skin.

 A panther cut is usually recommended for cats with terrible matting and skin problems.
 What’s more, this cut is the closest to a full shave.
 Hopefully, calling it a panther shave cheers up your brave little kitty!

-Also read: Cat Care 101 - Tips for grooming your cat at home, grooming an anxious cat, house training, and more
+Also read: Cat Care 101 - Tips for grooming your cat at home, long-haired cat grooming, house training, and more.

 Ready to have your cat groomed?